GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights: Conclusion and Outlook

 \section{Conclusion and Outlook}

-This paper establishes the first benchmark for GC methods with multi-dimension evaluation, providing insights on intermediate choices, graph property preservation and robustness of current GC methods.
-The findings from our experimental results inspire the following future directions: \begin{compactenum}[(1)] \item \textbf{Scalability.} Future work can scale GC methods to larger datasets and larger reduction rates. \item \textbf{Robustness.} {Future work can further explore the robustness of graph condensation methods under diverse corruptions, such as feature attacks and out-of-distribution (OOD) and develop techniques to enhance their robustness against these corruptions.} Furthermore, it would also be of interest to incorporate GNN defense methods to enhance the robustness of GC methods.
+This paper establishes the first benchmark for GC methods with multi-dimension evaluation, providing novel insights on privacy preservation, denoising ability, and design choices of current GC methods.
+The findings from our experimental results inspire the following future directions: \begin{compactenum}[(1)] \item \textbf{Better performance and scalability.} Future work can focus on closing the gap between GC methods and whole dataset training, and scaling to larger datasets and higher reduction rates. \item \textbf{Comprehensive Privacy Preservation.} Future work can exploit the privacy preservation advantage of GC methods to synthesize graphs that safeguard additional types of privacy. {\item \textbf{Stronger Denoising Ability.} Future work can further explore the denoising ability of graph condensation methods under diverse settings, such as feature attacks and out-of-distribution (OOD) and develop techniques to enhance their robustness.} Furthermore, it would also be of interest to incorporate GNN defense methods to enhance the denoising ability of GC methods.

 {\item \textbf{Leveraging coreset selection or coarsening.} Future work can combine powerful coreset selection and graph coarsening methods, making GC competitive in both efficiency and performance.}

 \end{compactenum}